lynn9388/script-tools/README.md

 # script-tools

-Some helpful scripts for Daily Usage.
+Some helpful scripts for daily usage.

 ## Ubuntu